akuity/kargo/docs/docs/35-references/10-promotion-steps.md

 promotion process.

 :::note
-For Kargo `Stage`s to modify and manage Argo CD `Application` resources, explicit authorization must be granted in the `Application` manifests.
+For an Argo CD `Application` resource to be managed by a Kargo `Stage`, the `Application` _must_ have an annotation of the following form:
-This is achieved by including the `kargo.akuity.io/authorized-stage` annotation.

-The annotation must be formatted as follows:

 ```yaml
 kargo.akuity.io/authorized-stage: "<project-name>:<stage-name>"
 ```

+Such an annotation offers proof that a user who is themselves authorized to update the `Application` in question has consented to a specific `Stage` updating the `Application` as well.

 The following example shows how to configure an Argo CD `Application` manifest to authorize the `test` `Stage` of the `kargo-demo` `Project`: